facebook/winterfell/fri/README.md

 3. Finally, the query phase of the FRI protocol should be executed via `verify()` function.
 Note that query values at the first FRI layer are provided to the `verify()` function directly.
 The values at remaining layers, the verifier reads from the specified verifier channel.

 ## Protocol parameters
-This crates supports executing FRI protocol with dynamically configurable parameters including:
+This crate supports executing FRI protocol with dynamically configurable parameters including:

 * Base STARK field,
 * Extension field,